 Rehoboth Beach is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
-With a population of 1,458 people and four constituent neighborhoods, Rehoboth Beach is the 29th largest community in Delaware.
+With a population of 1,108 people and seven constituent neighborhoods, Rehoboth Beach is the 29th largest community in Delaware.

 Rehoboth Beach home prices are not only among the most expensive in Delaware, but Rehoboth Beach real estate also consistently ranks among the most expensive in America.

-Rehoboth Beach is a decidedly white-collar city, with fully 91.48% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rehoboth Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Rehoboth Beach who work in sales jobs (19.21%), management occupations (18.78%), and teaching (10.04%).
+Rehoboth Beach is a decidedly white-collar city, with fully 95.59% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rehoboth Beach is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Rehoboth Beach who work in management occupations (27.27%), office and administrative support (12.83%), and sales jobs (11.50%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Rehoboth Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Rehoboth Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Rehoboth Beach in 2010 was $63,310, which is wealthy relative to Delaware and the nation.
-This equates to an annual income of $253,240 for a family of four.
-However, Rehoboth Beach contains both very wealthy and poor people as well.
+The per capita income in Rehoboth Beach in 2018 was $130,589, which is wealthy relative to Delaware and the nation.
+This equates to an annual income of $522,356 for a family of four.

 The people who call Rehoboth Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rehoboth Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Rehoboth Beach include German, Irish, Italian, and French .
+Important ancestries of people in Rehoboth Beach include Irish, English, German, Italian, and Polish.

 The most common language spoken in Rehoboth Beach is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Italian and Spanish.